erjosito/segmentation-iac/README.md

 - ARM modularity is quite limited, and you can only define nested templates referring to URLs and not path files
 - ARM lacks functions to load JSON/YAML code into templates

+This repo is not aiming to deliver a full discussion on different IaC approaches (for example, Terraform is not included), but just on highlighting how the support for certain functionality in your IaC language of choice can drive the complexity of the final repository design.

 ## Azure Firewall Policy: shared infra, monorepo

-We will start the discussion with examples to deploy an Azure Firewall Policy in a monorepo design.
+We will start the discussion with examples to deploy an Azure Firewall Policy in a monorepo design (with three workloads app01, app02, app03).
 As described earlier, the Azure Firewall policy is a resource that is centrally deployed in the connectivity subscription.

 ### Azure Firewall Policy hierarchy design